fortum/semver-action/README.md

 If no tag exists, `0.1.0` will be the initial version.

+If a matching tag already exists on the commit, no new version will be calculated.

 When `release=false` the next version will be prefixed with the branch name and postfixed with `-SNAPSHOT`